 Wrapping Up OT Month: Living Life to The Fullest

-Living Life to the Fullest happens to be the motto for AOTA and since April is officially designated OT Month, we wanted to ask some of our best occupational therapists what that phrase means to them.
-In my numerous interactions with occupational therapists I see a compelling combination of kindness, exuberance, and adventurous spirit that displays a passionate dedication to this profession that centers so intensely on human interaction.
-OT month celebrations started in 1980 and coincide with the national convention which this year took place in Baltimore, MD.
+Living Life to the Fullest happens to be the motto for AOTA.
+Since April is officially designated OT Month, we wanted to ask some of our best occupational therapists what that phrase means to them.
+In my numerous interactions with occupational therapists, I see a compelling combination of kindness, exuberance, and adventurous spirit that displays a passionate dedication to this profession that centers so intensely on human interaction.
+OT month celebrations started in 1980 and coincided with the national convention this year took place in Baltimore, MD.
 The AOTA website has a whole section filled with tips for OT month that can be easily incorporated throughout the year, with advice on using social media, doing public service, and even information on how to issue a proclamation.
 With OT month at its home stretch, let’s take a look at how some of our therapists view: Living Life to the Fullest..

 when experience says,

 and when reason says,

 you instead listen to your heart that whispers,